flatironinstitute/sciware/36_ReproduciblePaper/main.md

 - How to run my code?
 - How to cite?

+#note: A README file is crucial for your repository as it serves as the entry point for anyone trying to use your code.
+Make sure to clearly explain what your code is, how to install it, how to use it with examples, and how to properly cite your work if someone includes it in their research.
+The goal is to make your code as accessible as possible.

 ## What does my code do?

-- Broief overview of what problem my code solves.
+- Brief overview of what problem my code solves.
-- Key information: programming language, core dependencies (JAX, scipy...).
+- Key information: programming language, core dependencies (JAX, scipy...).<!-- .element: class="fragment" -->
-- Link to related papers, presentations, or documentation.
+- Link to related papers, presentations, or documentation.<!-- .element: class="fragment" -->

+#note: Start by summarizing the main goal of your code.
+What problem does it solve, or what research question does it address?
+Include any important technical details, like the programming language and major dependencies, so users can understand what they’re working with.
+Add links to relevant background materials or to an associated paper, when available.

 ## How to install my code?

 - Step-by-step install procedure.
-- Specify python vesions and non-python dependencies.
+- Specify python vesions and non-python dependencies. <!-- .element: class="fragment" -->
-- Mention OS compatibility.
+- Mention OS compatibility. <!-- .element: class="fragment" -->

+#note: The installation section should provide clear, step-by-step instructions.
+Mention specific Python versions and any non-Python dependencies that users need.
+Don’t forget to specify which operating systems are supported to avoid confusion, if you did test your code on a specific operating system only, it is fair to state it, and say that it is not guaranteed to work on other platforms.

 ## How to run my code?

 - Code snippets with examples of usage.
-- Add decriptive text and comments.
+- Add decriptive text and comments. <!-- .element: class="fragment" -->
-- Point to extended notebook/script tutorials, summarizing the content.
+- Point to extended notebook/script tutorials, summarizing the content. <!-- .element: class="fragment" -->
-- Notebooks should show example usages, rather than full analysis.
+- Notebooks should show example usages, rather than full analysis. <!-- .element: class="fragment" -->

+#note: The README should also breifly demonstrate how to use your code with simple examples.
+These should include enough context and comments so users can understand the workflow.
+It is also useful to liink to more detailed tutorials for advanced use cases.
+These notebooks focus on illustrating usage rather than performing a full analysis.

 ## How to cite?